GroverErin/ExeliusEngine/README.md

 The plan is to start including some tutorials once the engine is in a more finalized state.
 Engine... final... pffffft.
 ### Documentation
 This will be the documentation for the engine.
 Use of [Doxygen](https://www.doxygen.nl/index.html) is intended here, possibly to generate the github Wiki as well.
 It won't happen for a while longer, as I don't really feel like regenerating the docs for every commit.
-The source code itself is fairly well commented, but if you have questions feel free to reach out to me.
+The source code itself is fairly well commented/named, but if you have questions feel free to reach out to me.
 ___
 ## Acknowledgements